davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 3. Therefore, input parameters are nothing more than local variables to the method, except that they hold the values of given arguments!
 All input parameters are destroyed when the method exits.

-4. Create a new `Triangle()` constructor that accepts the starting height and width.
-You may name these input parameters `initialHeight` and `initialWidth`.
-Don't forget that you'll need to declare their data types.
+4. Write a new `Triangle()` constructor that accepts the starting height and width.
+You may name these input parameters `initialHeight` and `initialWidth` (honestly, you can name them whatever you like as long as their names make sense and are legal).
+Don't forget that you'll also need to declare their data types.

-    - Assign the instance variables `height` and `width` to these values in order to save them.
+    - Next, assign the instance variables `height` and `width` to these values in order to save them.

-    - All other instance variables should be assigned to the same values as in the original constructor.
+    - All other instance variables should be assigned to the same values as in the original (default) constructor.

 5. Test out your code to ensure that you can now create Triangles of customized height and width.

+    - You might as well ensure that the perimeter and areas still check out too!

 6. Go back in your new constructor and rename the input parameters to just `height` and `width` (yes, the same names as your instance variables.)

     - Does it still compile?
     - Does it still work when you construct a new Triangle?
-Think about why this is.
+Think about why this is the case.

 7. Create a new method `changeSizeAndColor()` that accepts 3 parameters, a new width, height, and color.
 Put in the code to change its size and color concurrently.
 To help do this, you should be calling existing methods instead of copying-and-pasting code.

+#### Part IV: Writing Effective Comments

+I've mentioned that effective commenting is an important habit for programmers to form.
+The reason is for documenting your code for posterity... and for yourself.
+There are generally two types of comments that I look for when grading: *line comments* and *Javadocs comments*.

+**Line comments** are free-form.
+They are used to describe blocks of code that you write.
+Their syntax is easy to remember.
+For instance:

+    ```java
+    public void moveHorizontal(int distance) {
+        // This is a line comment!
+        erase();
+        xPosition += distance;
+        draw();

+        // This is another line comment!
+    }
+    ```
+    Use line comments whenever you've written a chunk of code and its purpose and function may not be obvious.

+**Javadocs comments** are more structured.
+You should write a Javadocs comment on top of every class definition, on top of each constructor, and on top of each method.
+For instance.
+Here's an example class comment:

+    ```java
+    /**
+     * This is a class that simulates cars. blah blah blah
+     * @author David
+     * @version 1/26/2023
+     */
+    public class Car {
+        // code omitted
+    }
+    ```

+    Here's a Javadocs comment for a method:

+    ```java
+    /**
+     * This method moves a Triangle horizontally by the
+     * given distance.
+     *
+     * @param distance A distance (in pixels) to displace
+     */
+    public void moveHorizontal(int distance) {
+        // This is a line comment!
+        erase();
+        xPosition += distance;
+        draw();
+    }
+    ```

+        Note the use of `@tags` in the Javadocs comments.

+Go ahead and add comments to the new constructor and method that you wrote for this lab.

 #### Grading